Indian Airlines Flight 814: Hijacking

-Landing at Amritsar
+Landing at Amritsar and passenger stabbings

 At 18:04, captain Sharan radioed the Indian ATC that they had only one hour of fuel left and that the Pakistani ATC had refused permission to land the aircraft at Lahore.
-He implored the ATC to reach out to Pakistan, as the hijackers did not want to land in India and had already threatened to execute ten hostages if their demands were not met.
-At 18:30, the Indian High Commission in Pakistan requested permission for the plane to land there, which was denied by the Pakistani government.
+He implored the ATC to reach out to Pakistan, as the hijackers did not want to land in India and had threatened to execute ten hostages if their demands were not met.
+At 18:30, the High Commission of India, in Pakistan requested permission for the plane to land there, which was denied by the Government of Pakistan.
 At 18:25, the CMG informed the National Security Guard (NSG) to prepare for a possible rescue mission.

-When informed of the fuel shortage, the hijackers allowed the captain to land the flight at the Amritsar airport in India.
-At 18:44, the flight began its descent towards the airport in Amritsar, following a message from the captain to the Indian ATC and the CMG was informed of the same.
-The Indian home minister L. K. Advani and Director General of Police for the state of Punjab Sarabjeet Singh both later stated that they came to know of the hijacking from the television news rather than being informed by the CMG.
-As per the official guidelines, Singh asked the Inspector General of Police of the Amritsar area to take charge of the situation.
+When informed of the fuel shortage, the hijackers allowed the captain to land at the Amritsar airport in India.
+At 18:44, the flight began its descent towards Amritsar, following a message from the captain to the Indian ATC and the CMG was informed of the same.
+The Indian Home Minister L. K. Advani and Director general of police for the state of Punjab Sarabjeet Singh both later stated that they came to know of the hijacking from the television news rather than being informed by the CMG.
+As per the official guidelines, Singh asked the Inspector general of the Amritsar area to take charge of the situation.
 As the officer was on leave, J.P.
 Birdi, who occupied the position previously, was sent to handle the situation.

 At 19:10, as the NSG team was ready to take off to Amritsar, it had to wait as the government negotiators did not arrive in time.
 On landing at Amritsar, the captain requested immediate refueling of the aircraft.
 The hijackers refused to communicate with local police officials while the plane was at the airport.
-Later eyewitness accounts indicated that the hijackers, who were upset by the delay in refueling, stabbed passengers Satnam Singh and Rupin Katyal with a knife, causing several wounds.
+Later eyewitness accounts indicated that the hijackers, upset by the delay in refueling, stabbed passengers Satnam Singh and Rupin Katyal with a knife, causing several wounds.
 The captain made contact with the ATC four times, informing them that the hijackers were armed with Kalashnikov rifles and had begun killing hostages, and requested them to refuel the plane as fast as possible to prevent any additional deaths.
 Captain Sharan later stated that he had hoped that the ordeal would end with the assistance of Indian government and that the plane would not have to take off again from Amritsar.